 There are several use cases where purchasing refurbished servers, storage, and the components can work better.
-Cost savings can be substantial, especially given rapid depreciation of hardware, and there doesn’t always have to be a trade-off regarding performance and support.
+Cost savings can be substantial (even if your using equipment finance), especially given rapid depreciation of hardware, and there doesn’t always have to be a trade-off regarding performance and support.
 There are a few myths associated with refurbished IT equipment, so here are five reasons to think again about buying new.

 It’s a misconception that refurbished IT equipment means it is less reliable.
 However, it’s worth noting that not all refurbished products are equal.
 Thankfully, there are numerous reputable vendors that grade and communicate transparently.
 If material from such a vendor is grade A after proper testing, for all intents and purposes it can be treated as a new product with the reliability to match.